 - It is hard to mix some colourings in.
 If you have trouble, wait until your balm has set and whip (with a spoon or paddle pop stick, or in your thermal appliance).
 Note that mixing when the balm is cool and solidified gives it a whipped look.

-- If you’re not sure how your colour of choice will work, try pouring a small amount of balm into a separate dish and adding a small amount of colouring to it.
+- If you’re not sure how your colour of choice will work, test it first.
+Try pouring a small amount of balm into a separate dish and adding a small amount of colouring to it.
 This way, if you don’t like it you can bail on the idea with little worry and little waste.

-- When adding water-based colouring to your balm, be mindful that it may spoil faster.
+- When adding water-based colouring to your lip balm, be mindful that it may spoil faster.

 - Natural colourings like beetroot powder and green spirulina can leave balms a little ‘speckled’.